and home of...

 Most degenerative arthritis is from too much or too little motion.
 Changes include the thickness of the cartilage, decreased quality of the fluid inside the joint, increased inflammation, bony changes, decreased stem cell formation, increased concentration of enzymes which degrade cartilage, and a decrease in health promoting growth factors.
 All of the items below alter these negative changes

-Complementary therapies - chiropractic and acupuncture which we do, massage therapy, physiotherapy, and
+Complementary therapies - chiropractic and acupuncture which we do, massage therapy, physiotherapy, and bowen which we refer to other professional practitioners to provide.

 Weight management - less weight decreases the physical strain on the joints.